patrickhener/htb/README.md

 ### Badge

 This mode updates your badge.png and copies it over to the '$HTBDIR/badge' folder.
 This will be run automatically everytime you are creating a box.

+### VPN

+Brings the vpn up and down.
+OpenVPN files have to be imported and usable with `nmcli`.

 ## Building the report